r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 {% endhighlight %}

-The last node in a singly linked list has no pointer to the next node because it does not exist.

-**It uses less memory but also its implementation is easy, whereas it does not provide access to previous nodes.**
+But, **its implementation is straightforward and uses less memory.**

 ## Doubly Linked List

-There are two pointers that refers to the previous and next node, respectively.
+A node has two pointers which refer to the previous and next nodes, respectively.

+In a doubly linked list, the tail node has no next node, and the head has no previous node.

 {% highlight terminal %}